Print reserves for books, articles, videos, and other materials (including personal copies).

 To arrange for an instruction session covering general research techniques for your discipline, or tailored to a specific assignment, please contact your liaison.

 Online course guides

 Bryn Mawr College has extensive special collections including rare books, manuscripts, and art objects, and specialists who will work with you to create customized sessions during which you and your students can be introduced to materials relevant to research interests.
-[Contact Eric Pumroy or Marianne Hansen in Special Collections, 610 526-6576, SpecColl@brynmawr.edu]
+Contact staff in Special Collections, call 610 526-6576, SpecColl@brynmawr.edu.

-The Library purchases books, journals, videos/DVDs and other materials in support of curricular needs and faculty research.
-We strive to build a tri-college collection, in cooperation with Haverford and Swarthmore, that is current with faculty and student research interests.
+The Library purchases books, journals, DVDs and other materials in support of curricular needs and faculty research in cooperation with the Haverford and Swarthmore Libraries.
 To make a purchase request, contact your liaison.
-To request a video or DVD, contact Media Librarian Arleen Zimmerle [610 527-5277, email@example.com].
+To request a DVD or streaming video, contact Arleen Zimmerle (email@example.com, 610 526-5277).

 Journal article alerts